 Our Board of Directors has adopted a policy that all directors should attend annual shareholders' meetings unless attendance is not feasible due to unavoidable circumstances.
-All Board members attended the 2013 annual shareholders' meeting.
+All persons serving as Board members at the time attended the 2014 annual shareholders' meeting.